Home of The National Miniature Donkey Association

 From the moment this appealing, long-eared foal is born, its mission is to give love and thrive on attention.
 They are without a doubt the most adorable, affectionate, soft & cuddly creatures in the animal kingdom.

 Completely trustworthy around children, the elderly, and the handicapped, Miniature Donkeys (when mature) are easily trained to pull carts and to be ridden by small children.
 They are companionable with other livestock and become quite attached to their herdmates, as well as their owners.
-Miniature Donkeys are very popular because so many people realize and value their unique qualities; they are also a good financial investment — an investment you can love!
+Miniature Donkeys are very popular because so many people realize and value their unique qualities.

 Miniature Donkeys Origins

 Miniature Mediterranean Donkeys originated in the Mediterranean area of Northern Africa in ancient times and more recently from the islands of Sicily and Sardinia off the west coast of Italy.
 Over time the distinctions between the two island populations blurred and they are now considered one breed properly called Miniature Mediterranean Donkeys.
 They are simply referred to as Miniature Donkeys in North America.